joselynlopezbonilla/ENGS90_Integration/README_HMI.md

 The `ErrorDisplay` class displays a widget that waits for an update signal.
 This is the default widget screen, and the user may pause normal operation.
 The class contains a function `button1_clicked` to aid with the functionality of buttons on the display.

-The `RollingDisplay` class displays an error widget that signifies a part was not able to be placed in a rolling manner.
+The `RollingDisplay` class displays an error widget that signifies a part was not able to be placed in a rolling manner or that the rolling filter is stuck.
 The user will be able to dismiss the error with a button press on the screen.
 The class contains a function `button1_clicked` to aid with the functionality of the button on the display.

-The `OrientDisplay` class displays a warning widget that signifies a chamfer was not detected.
+The `InterlockDisplay` class displays an error widget that signifies the enclosure door is open.
 The user will be able to dismiss the warning with a button press on the screen.
 The class contains a function `button1_clicked` to aid with the functionality of the button on the display.

 The `PlacingDisplay` class displays an error widget that signifies a part was not able to be placed onto the tray.
 The user will be able to dismiss error with a button press on the screen.
 The class contains a function `button1_clicked` to aid with the functionality of the button on the display.

 The `FullDisplay` class displays an done widget that signifies a tray has been completed. the user will be able to dismiss the update with a button press on the screen once a new tray has been placed.
 The class contains a function `button1_clicked` to aid with the functionality of the button on the display.

-The `OrientPartDisplay` class displays a warning widget that signifies a part cannot be oriented appropriately.
-The user will be able to dismiss warning with a button press on the screen.
+The `ChamferPartDisplay` class displays an error widget that signifies a chamfer cannot be detected.
+The user will be able to dismiss error with a button press on the screen.
 The class contains a function `button1_clicked` to aid with the functionality of the button on the display.

 The `PauseDisplay` class displays a widget when the user has indicated to pause the machine.
 User will be able to resume or abort the task.
 The class contains two functions `button1_clicked` and `button2_clicked` to aid with the functionality of buttons on the display.

+The `SplitterDisplay` class displays an error widget that signifies a ball seat is not found after the splitter.
+The user will be able to dismiss error with a button press on the screen.
+The class contains a function `button1_clicked` to aid with the functionality of the button on the display.

+The `PickerDisplay` class displays an error widget that signifies the picker cannot move along the z-axis.
+The user will be able to dismiss error with a button press on the screen.
+The class contains a function `button1_clicked` to aid with the functionality of the button on the display.

+All display functions have an internal function `button3_clicked` that connects the button press to the tabulation of signals.

 The `background` function polls the signals from the machine.